JC-ProgJava/Handwritten-Digit-Dataset/README.md

 # Handwritten-Digit-Dataset
 A collection of 107,730 28x28 PNG files of digits from 0-9 for use in machine learning.

 **Note:** these images are not from MNIST and are original.
-They were created with various data augmentation techniques of handwritten digits.
+They were created with various data augmentation techniques, which were performed on the digits.

 The dataset can be found [here](https://github.com/JC-ProgJava/Handwritten-Digit-Dataset/releases), and is updated there.
 You can download it [here](https://www.kaggle.com/jcprogjava/handwritten-digits-dataset-not-in-mnist) as well.
 The dataset consists of 10 folders, one for each digit, and the digits are named '\<digit>\<file-number>.png', where \<digit> is the digit it depicts, and \<file-number>, a number ranging from 0 to `the total number of files in the folder - 1`.